IBM-Cloud/terraform-provider-ibm/website/docs/r/lb_vpx_vip.html.markdown

 }
 ```

-## Argument Reference
+## Argument reference

-The following arguments are supported:
+Review the argument references that you can specify for your resource.

+- `load_balancing_method` - (Required, String) See [IBM Cloud Classic Infrastructure (SoftLayer) API documentation](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Network_LoadBalancer_VirtualIpAddress) for available methods.
+If you use Netscaler VPX 10.5, see [Citrix documentation](https://docs.citrix.com/en-us/netscaler/10-5/ns-tmg-wrapper-10-con/ns-lb-wrapper-con-10/ns-lb-customizing-lbalgorithms-wrapper-con.html) for more methods that you can use.
-* `name` - (Required, Forces new resource, string) The ID of the VPX load balancer virtual IP address.
+- `name`- (Required, Forces new resource, String) The ID of the VPX load balancer virtual IP address.
-* `nad_controller_id` - (Required, Forces new resource, integer) The ID of the VPX load balancer that the virtual IP address is assigned to.
+- `nad_controller_id` - (Required, Integer) The ID of the VPX load balancer that the virtual IP address is assigned to.
-* `load_balancing_method` - (Required, string) See the [IBM Cloud Classic Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Network_LoadBalancer_VirtualIpAddress) for available methods.
-If you use NetScaler VPX 10.5, see the [Citrix docs](https://docs.citrix.com/en-us/netscaler/10-5/ns-tmg-wrapper-10-con/ns-lb-wrapper-con-10/ns-lb-customizing-lbalgorithms-wrapper-con.html) for additional methods that you can use.
-* `persistence` - (Optional, string) Applies to NetScaler VPX 10.5 only.
-See the available persistence types in the [Citrix docs](https://docs.citrix.com/en-us/netscaler/10-5/ns-tmg-wrapper-10-con/ns-lb-wrapper-con-10/ns-lb-persistence-wrapper-con/ns-lb-persistence-about-con.html).
+- `persistence` -  (Optional, String) Applies to Netscaler VPX 10.5 only.
+See the available persistence types in the [Citrix documentation](https://docs.citrix.com/en-us/netscaler/10-5/ns-tmg-wrapper-10-con/ns-lb-wrapper-con-10/ns-lb-persistence-wrapper-con/ns-lb-persistence-about-con.html).
-* `virtual_ip_address` - (Required, string) The public IP address for the VPX load balancer virtual IP.
+- `security_certificate_id` - (Optional, Forces new resource, Integer)Applies to Netscaler VPX 10.5 only.
+The ID of a security certificate that you want to use.
+This argument provides security certification for SSL offload services.
+For more information, see [`ibm_compute_ssl_certificate resource`](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/compute_ssl_certificate).
-* `source_port` - (Required, Forces new resource, integer) The source port for the VPX load balancer virtual IP address.
+- `source_port` - (Required, Integer)  - The source port for the VPX load balancer virtual IP address.
+- `tags`- (Optional, Array of string)  Tags associated with the VPX load balancer virtual IP instance. **Note** `Tags` are managed locally and not stored on the IBM Cloud Service Endpoint at this moment.
-* `type` - (Required, Forces new resource, string) The connection type for the VPX load balancer virtual IP address.
+- `type` - (Required, Forces new resource, String)The connection type for the VPX load balancer virtual IP address.
 Accepted values are `HTTP`, `FTP`, `TCP`, `UDP`, `DNS`, and `SSL`.
 If you set the type to `SSL`, then `security_certificate_id` provides certification for SSL offload services.
-* `security_certificate_id` - (Optional, Forces new resource, integer) Applies to NetScaler VPX 10.5 only.
-The ID of a security certificate you want to use.
-This argument provides security certification for SSL offload services.
-For additional information, see the  [ibm_compute_ssl_certificate resource](compute_ssl_certificate.html).
-* `tags` - (Optional, array of strings) Tags associated with the VPX load balancer virtual IP instance.
+- `virtual_ip_address`- (Required, String) The public IP address for the VPX load balancer virtual IP.
-  **NOTE**: `Tags` are managed locally and not stored on the IBM Cloud service endpoint at this moment.

-## Attribute Reference
+## Attribute reference

-In addition to all arguments above, the following attributes are exported:
+In addition to all argument reference list, you can access the following attribute reference after your resource is created.

-* `id` - The unique identifier of the VPX load balancer virtual IP.
+- `id`- (String) The unique identifier of the VPX load balancer virtual IP.